 The new survey data from NORC at the University of Chicago show that twice as many households (36 percent) with incomes over $100,000 expect filing taxes to be a complicated process as households earning less than $30,000 (18 percent).

 The self-funded poll was conducted between February 25 and March 1, 2021, during a monthly Omnibus survey.
 It included 1,076 interviews with a nationally representative sample (margin of error +/- 4.09 percent) of adult Americans age 18+ using the AmeriSpeak Panel.
 AmeriSpeak® is NORC’s probability-based panel designed to be representative of the U.S. household population.
-A comprehensive listing of all study questions, tabulations of top-level results for each question, and detailed methodology is available
+A comprehensive listing of all study questions, tabulations of top-level results for each question.

 About the AmeriSpeak Spotlight on Personal Finance

 NORC at the University of Chicago’s AmeriSpeak® Spotlight on Personal Finance is a series of quick-hitting national surveys on issues vital to finance and investing, conducted using AmeriSpeak’s probability-based panel.